cjratcliff/tensorflow-repos/README.md

 # Tensorflow Repos
 A list of repositories for TensorFlow by topic.
+Contributions welcome.

 **A3C**
-Asynchoronous advantage actor-critic reinforcement learning.
+Asynchoronous advantage actor-critic for reinforcement learning.
 https://github.com/miyosuda/async_deep_reinforce

 **Autoencoders**